 If you do not fit the current fashion model requirements (height/weight), there are many other genres in the modeling industry that you can pursue instead.
 Please read this article on the types of modeling to learn which genres you may be a good fit for.

-As a fashion model, you’re vulnerable, especially when you’re starting up.
+As a fashion model, you're vulnerable, especially when you're starting up.
 So have your guard up and be safe.
-My most important tip for aspiring fashion models working with fashion designers or photographers: Don't fall for phony modeling schools (you DO NOT need to pay money to attend any sort of modeling school or training, period).
-You shouldn’t have to pay for any photos to get started.
+My most important tip for aspiring fashion models working with fashion designers or photographers: Don't fall for phony modeling schools (you DO NOT need to pay money to attend any modeling school or training, period).
+You shouldn't have to pay for any photos to get started.
 Your agency should be the one taking care of setting up test shoots.
-There are many other scams out there: modeling contests, unscrupulous “modeling agents” or “casting directors” or “photographers”, fake casting calls which promise thousands of dollars in compensation and a photo shoot in another country, etc. Have a good support system in place.
-The modeling industry can be an overwhelming place, and it can be easy to fall prey to many other dangers (party scene, eating disorders, etc).
+There are many other scams out there: modeling contests, unscrupulous "modeling agents" or "casting directors" or "photographers," fake casting calls which promise thousands of dollars in compensation and a photo shoot in another country, etc. Have a sound support system in place.
+The modeling industry can be an overwhelming place, and it can be easy to fall prey to many other dangers (party scene, eating disorders, etc.).
 Keep your friends and family informed of what is happening in your career.
 They can be a sounding board if anything sounds fishy or unusual.
 They can drive you to a photo shoot and wait for you outside.
 They can keep you encouraged when you face rejection or a rough patch.
 Stay safe and have a support system!